pzykotik/TumbleWeed-Discord-Clone/README.md

 You must add a redirect URI but you can put anything for it.
 TumbleWeed's is http://tumbleweed.logicplace.com/discord/auth

-Put your custom avatar as the App Icon.
+Put your custom avatar as the App Icon if you wish.

 Afterwards, select to add a bot to this.
-Reveal its token to put in the settings under discord.token
+Reveal its token to put in the settings.json under discord.token

+Finally, add your userID in settings.json under discord.admin in quotes.
+So it would look like:

+},
+	"discord": {
+		"admin": ["0000000000000000"],
+		"content": [],
+		"token": "xxxxxxxxxxxxxxxxxxxxxxxx.xxxxxxxxxxxxxxxxxxxxxxx"
+	}